Sean Baker works his magic again on America’s marginalised, with a political dimension that elevates the film to a metaphor. - Mature Times

 To celebrate his new job, and the advance payment of rent, he takes Lexi and Lil to the Do-Nut Hole.
 Mikey doesn’t eat junk food, but Lexi wants to sit at a table sampling the variety on offer and make the most of the treat.
 Mikey, however, is soon distracted by their waitress, Strawberry (local discovery, Suzanna Son), a 17-year-old student with strawberry hair and a pretty, innocent face.
 He returns on his bicycle to get to know her.
 When he finds out that Strawberry is not as innocent as she looks, Mikey has visions of returning to Los Angeles with his new starlet.

 But first, he has to save money for the trip.
-When he realises that the Do-Nut Hole is a hang-out for the factory workers, he disregards Leondria’s condition and finds easy customers while being able to spend time hanging out with Strawberry.
+When he realises that the Do-Nut Hole is a hang-out for the construction workers, he disregards Leondria’s condition and finds easy customers while being able to spend time hanging out with Strawberry.

 In Texas City, Texas, Baker, who eschews studios for locations that he finds himself, could not believe his luck when he came across The Do-Nut Hole, one of those Ed Ruscha symbols of the American road, haunting in its stark functionalism or a modern-day Edward Hopper coffee shop; framed by the huge industrial towers of Texas City’s petroleum-refining and petrochemical-manufacturing complexes.
 The crowning glory is Strawberry’s suburban tract house, that Baker’s magical 16 mm camera turns into a fairy tale cottage symbolising Mikey’s delusional faith in the American Dream.
 It’s a house that Mikey, who has come full circle, stares at with a desperate hope and a prayer, much as he stared at Lexi’s house in the first scene.